cbotte21/express-limiter/README.md

 # express-limiter
-<b>This is a very primitive and simple to use IP Limiter.
+<b>This is a very primitive and simple to use request limiter.
 This will limit requests per IP per designated time period.</b>

 NOTES: Removing "json_response" parameter from app.use() will just end request!
 Use if you don't want to send error message.